It’s 2010, and I’m looking through an old friend’s gap year photos on Facebook.

 I’ve also read that cultural appropriation can be seen as ‘stripping the minority group of its group identity and intellectual rights’.

 Were the boys in that photo appropriating Asian culture?

-Sure, you could argue about the product’s existence in the first place.
+Sure, you could argue about the hat’s existence in the first place.
 After all, these countries are selling them.
 Are they exploiting their own culture?
 I don’t know.
 But I am certain that appreciating a culture, and appropriating it are two different things.
 You can appreciate a conical hat in a museum or someone’s house or on the Internet.
 You can think it looks cool or weird or interesting, or any other adjective.
 You can look, and touch, and ask questions,and discuss, and research.
-Appropriating a culture is to take from it and rely on what little knowledge, perhaps misinformed or stereotyped, you have (or perhaps no knowledge at all) to justify your choice as being morally sound.
+Appropriating a culture is to take from it and rely on what little knowledge, perhaps misinformed or stereotyped, you have (or don’t have) to justify your choice as being morally sound.

 It’s likely that my feelings towards this incident are such because I have a Chinese heritage.
 I have roots, bias.
 But I think it is usually those who have connections to what’s happening that call it out, draw other people’s attention to it.
 In a video on sexism I saw recently, actress and activist Caitlin Stasey said, ‘I don’t think you can tell anyone who is marginalised how to respond to their marginalisation’.